ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 Operational & Analytical Data, Data Processing and Storage, Databases, Data Warehouses, ETL/ELT, Streaming and Batch Data, Business Intelligence, Data Science, Machine Learning, Deep Learning
 ### Data and AI Foundation
 #### SQL for Data Professionals
-SELECT, FROM, WHERE, AND, OR, ORDER BY, GROUP BY, HAVING, NULLs, DISTINCT,
+SQL, Data Models, ER Diagrams, Tables, Temporary Tables, Selecting (SELECT, FROM), Filtering (WHERE, AND, OR, IN, NOT), , WHERE, AND, OR, ORDER BY, GROUP BY, HAVING, NULLs, DISTINCT,
 #### Python for Data Professionals
 #### Mathematics for Data Professionals
 Linear Algebra, Multivariate Calculus, Probability and Statistics